Tirunesh Dibaba: 2007: Successful defense of 10,000 metres World Championship

-During the 10,000 metres race at the World Championships in Osaka, Dibaba again used her sprint finish to overhaul Turkey's Elvan Abeylegesse, whose second-place finish here was expunged in 2017 for doping.
-Dibaba won despite having a mid-race tumble and abdominal pains throughout the race.
-Dibaba's finish time was 31:55.41.
+During the 10,000 metres race at the World Championships in Osaka, Tirunesh again used her sprint finish to overhaul Turkey's Elvan Abeylegesse, whose second-place finish here was expunged in 2017 for doping.
+Tirunesh won despite having a mid-race tumble and abdominal pains throughout the race.
+Tirunesh's finish time was 31:55.41.
 She thus became the only woman to win consecutive 10,000 metre titles at the World Championships.
 She did not compete in the 5000 metres.